 Organizations are looking to several new technologies to further their digital-first strategies, but none more so than artificial intelligence and machine learning.
 These tools, as seen in the recent frenzy over AI tool ChatGPT and similar rollouts at Google and others, have the potential to automate everything from business processes and decision-making to software development to creating written content.
-"IDC Research estimates the worldwide economic impact of generative AI across all lines of business functions, by the end of 2033 to be close to \$10 trillion," says Ritu Jyoti, group vice president, Al and Automation market research and advisory services at IDC.
+"IDC Research estimates the worldwide economic impact of generative AI across are either exploring or are currently using AI and machine learning to become a digital-first business all lines of business functions, by the end of 2033 to be close to \$10 trillion," says Ritu Jyoti, group vice president, AI and Automation market research and advisory services at IDC.
 "The impact will encompass increased revenue, lowered expenses, and improved productivity."